AdobeDocs/mobile-services.ja-JP/help/universal-windows/metrics.md

    Populated by `trackLocation` methods.

-   * Analyticsコンテキストデータ/Targetパラメーター:
+   * Analytics Context Data/Target parameter(s):

       * `a.loc.lat.a`
       * `a.loc.lon.a`
-   * Audience Manager特徴:
+   * Audience Managerの特性：

       * `c_a_loc_lat_a`
       * `c_a_loc_lon_a`